 The course outcomes is measured through syllabus, completion of syllabus, continuous evaluation (internal evaluation), setting up of question paper, evaluation, and result.
-The attainment of
+The attainment of programme specific outcomes are measured by taking the aggregate result of all courses in a given programme of an individual student, and then the average performance of all the students in a given programme.
 The computation and documentation of attainment is in progress.